NCAlgebra/NC/NCAlgebra/doc/NCReplace.md

 **NCReplace** is a package containing several functions that are useful in making replacements in noncommutative expressions.
 It offers replacements to Mathematica's `Replace`, `ReplaceAll`, `ReplaceRepeated`, and `ReplaceList` functions.

+Commands in this package replace the old `Substitute` and `Transform` family of command which are been deprecated.
+The new commands are much more reliable and work faster than the old commands.
+From the beginning, substitution was always problematic and certain patterns would be missed.
+We reassure that the call expression that are returned are mathematically correct but some opportunities for substitution may have been missed.

 Members are:

 * [NCReplace](#NCReplace)